Many people assume that hair recovery depends on:

 • Growth pathways gradually reopen

-📌 If this step does not happen, no amount of topical care can truly initiate recovery.
+📌 If this step does not happen, no amount of topical care can truly initiate recovery — a process explored in depth in how cortisol reduction allows hair to regrow.

 2️⃣ Recovery Mechanism #2: Autonomic nervous system balance is restored